What is Craniofacial Restoration Surgery?

 Craniofacial Restoration refers to surgeries performed in our Facial Plastic Center in NJ & NYC to reconstruct a wide range of defects affecting the face, head and neck.

-The common goal of the craniofacial reconstruction clinic is to restore both Form and Function after devastating loss of skin, soft tissue or bone arising from trauma, cancer, or congenital deformity.
+The common goal of the reconstruction surgery is to restore both Form and Function after devastating loss of skin, soft tissue or bone arising from trauma, cancer, or congenital deformity.

 Craniofacial Restoration In Depth

 Deformities after neurosurgical procedures can be reconstructed by cranioplasty of the frontal, temporal and parietal bones.
 Deformities after head and neck cancer resection can be reconstructed by a number of local and regional tissue flaps.
 Deformities after skin cancer resection or MOHS surgery can also be reconstructed with local and regional tissue flaps.

 A number of conditions may lead to a loss of calvarial bone (the skull bone) and temporalis muscle.
 This may be seen after osteomyelitis infection, osteoradionecrosis from radiation therapy and neurosurgical craniotomy.
 When the skull bone itself is lost, a cranioplasty procedure can be performed.
 If the area is small, a titanium mesh implant may help recontour the defect.
 In larger defects, a custom cranial implant can be made based on 3-D CT scan simulation of the mirror image of the normal side.